Aldore-88/parking-location_app/README.md

-WHAT I WANT TO DO
+# WHAT I WANT TO DO
-CREATE A PARKING SERVICE APP, that utilizes the Melbourne CBD parking locations.
-Integrating with Google maps/or just any maps?
+Create a parking service app that utilizes the Melbourne CBD parking locations.
+Integrating with Google Maps/or just any maps?

+---

+## Implementation of Google Maps
-Implementation of google maps - implenetation is doable, making locations is good 1 - marking locations on the google maps of all locations that are free -> using the lat/lon coordinates from the json
+- Implementation is doable, making locations is good
+- Marking locations on the Google Maps of all locations that are free → using the lat/lon coordinates from the JSON
-- coloured location markers depending on duration?? -> current time minus the sensor trigger time
+- Coloured location markers depending on duration? → current time minus the sensor trigger time

+---

-Access Melbourne CBD parking location API, and see what it gives me 1 - Accessed - is there a max limit to how often this can be called before being blocked?
+## Access Melbourne CBD Parking Location API
+- Accessed - is there a max limit to how often this can be called before being blocked?
-- updater, to current data that is stored.
+- Updater, to current data that is stored.
 Updating the locations that have been triggered every (5min?)

+---

-Database/json to collect the status of the locations of Melbourne CBD parking locations
+## Database/JSON to Collect the Status of the Locations
-- Use Json file to start with (testing on local first)
+- Use JSON file to start with (testing on local first)
-- data stored into database?
+- Data stored into database?
-- do i need all the data? what is status_timestamp and which ID is most relevant?
+- Do I need all the data?
+What is `status_timestamp` and which ID is most relevant?
-- how do i have this run and track data over time? onto a proper database host?
+- How do I have this run and track data over time?
+Onto a proper database host?

+---

+## Location Calculation
-Location caluclation to only display those parking locations that are within a distance away from a set location.
+- Only display those parking locations that are within a distance away from a set location.

--
+---

+## Tests
+- Write some tests (for David and Wayne REECE)
-Error handling - What if nothing comes back?
+- Error handling - What if nothing comes back?

-*** Write some tests *** ( for david and wayne REECE)